Banff Gondola – Oh What A Ride

 If you do decide to hike up you also have to be prepared to hike down as you can’t take the gondola.
 Because of COVID, the restrooms are not open to hikers.
 Only the people taking the gondola have access to the restrooms.
 It does get cooler as you gain elevation, so make sure that you have packed the proper hiking gear.

-The Banff gondola is one adventure that you won’t want to miss when visiting Banff National Park in Canada.
+Banff, Alberta makes for the perfect solo getaway destination and the Banff gondola is one adventure that you won’t want to miss when visiting Banff National Park in Canada.
 It is worth every penny.

 You can reserve your spot to ride the gondola here.
 Hurry as they book up fast!